Beet microgreens are often labeled as moderately difficult to grow. But their earthy flavor is well worth the trouble of growing them.

-Yep, if you've read a majority of our articles, you'll see that most of them involve a test.
+Yep, if you’ve read most of our articles, you’ll see that most involve a test.

 Soaking Beet Microgreen Seed

-We soaked 5.2-grams of Bull's Blood Microgreen Beet seeds in a small open glass vessel (if you know the name of the container used, can you let us know in the comment section please) in non-chlorinated, room temperature water as shown below.
+We soaked 5.2 grams of Bull’s Blood Microgreen Beet seeds in a small open glass vessel (if you know the name of the container used, please let us know in the comment section) in non-chlorinated, room-temperature water, as shown below.

 Sowing the Beet Seeds

-In our case, we used a tightly weaved tea towel.
+In our case, we used a tightly woven tea towel.

-On the fourth day, remove the covers from the planting trays and place the germinated plants under a light.
+Remove the covers from the planting trays on the fourth day and place the germinated plants under a light.

 The beet microgreens in the image below are 5-days old.

-This may suggest that the soaked seeds may start to germinate a bit sooner than the dry sown seeds.
+This may suggest that the soaked seeds may germinate sooner than the dry sown seeds.

 One week from planting, the beet microgreens have started to add some green color to their leaves.
 See the images below (click the image to expand it).